craftninja/gschool-blog/source/2014-06-29-user-authentication.html.markdown

 tags: ruby, rails, postgresql, user authentication
 ---

-Well, hello there!
+Well, hello there \<username\>!

 Today we are going to start a Rails User Authentication from scratch.
-This will step-by-step go through everything you need to create basic user registration and login.
+This will go step-by-step through everything you need to create basic user registration and login.
 Basic, people, basic.
 You can make it pretty later.

     $ rails new user-auth --skip-spring --skip-test-unit --database=postgresql
     $ cd user-auth